ukaea/ReMKiT1D-Python/README.md

 rk.variables.add(n,n_dual,T,G_dual,G)
 ```

-In ReMKiT1D terminology, the above has added the implicit variables n and G_dual, while n_dual is a derived variable interpolated from cell centres to edges, while G is interpolated from edges to centres.
+In ReMKiT1D terminology, the above has added the implicit variables n and G_dual, while n_dual is a derived variable interpolated from cell centres to edges, and G is interpolated from edges to centres.

 #### Expression tree node arithmetic